SunilduthBaichoo/sql_challenge/README.md

 # Data Analysis

+The .sql file for all the following queries are found from

 1. List the employee number, last name, first name, sex, and salary of each employee.

 2. List the first name, last name, and hire date for the employees who were hired in 1986.